Lions claim first-round sweep of Bearcats in MIAA tourney

 Rice dug back in and with two strikes he made it his fourth hit of the game with a hard line drive over the right side of the infield that rolled all the way to the fence and scored both runners to make it 8-3.

-Darnell talked about his guys taking some good at-bats throughout the game and that one from Rice was one of them.
+Darnell talked about his guys taking some good at-bats throughout the game.

 "He's one of them.
 He had a tough at-bat and lined one over the second baseman's head that was a super impressive at-bat," Darnell said.
 "Garrett's been swinging it well the last month or so."